 The best piano lessons in Dallas from the best piano teachers in Dallas at the best music school of its kind.™

 Private piano for children features an optional 15-minute self-paced theory lesson using workbooks or computer programs.
 Festivals are offered twice a year as well as solo recitals in December and in May.
 Participation is optional.
-Teachers are specialist in leading the student through creative, engaging, enjoyable lessons that yield pianist that can read and perform well.
+Teachers are specialists in leading the student through creative, engaging, enjoyable lessons that yield pianist that can read and perform well.

 All study at the Gray School of Music is done in private or group lesson format.
 Individual attention is given to each pupil’s learning rate and needs.
 The amount of time needed for a lesson is determined by the age, ability of the student, practice habits, and number of extra-curricular activities.
 Periodically, performance classes will be scheduled with children of the same age to practice performing for recitals and festivals.
 Parents are invited to attend any or all of their child’s music lessons.
 Children learn faster if music is a family affair.